xdata-skylark/libskylark/python-skylark/doc/source/introduction.rst

 `ComboBLAS <http://gauss.cs.ucsb.edu/~aydin/CombBLAS/html/>`_.

-The accelerated NLA kernels are then used to accelerate higher level machine learning algorithms, e.g., kernel-based nonlinear regression, matrix completion and statistical dimensionality reduction techniques such as Principal component analysis.
+The accelerated NLA kernels are then used to accelerate higher level machine learning algorithms, e.g., kernel-based nonlinear regression, matrix completion and statistical dimensionality reduction techniques such as Principal Component Analysis.
 We also provide Python bindings to Skylark lower layers to enable rapid prototyping of data analysis algorithms, and exploration of the sketching design space for optimal performance in a given domain.
 Input matrices can also be local numpy or scipy arrays for single node execution of Skylark.
 We use Python bindings for Elemental and Combinatorial BLAS (through `KDT <http://kdt.sourceforge.net/wiki/index.php/Main_Page>`_).

 We also plan to support a streaming interface for out-of-core sketching and matrix computations.

 Currently, a number of distributed sketching transforms are supported in Skylark.
-The first eight transforms below are implemented, and form the basis of faster
+The first seven transforms below are implemented, and form the basis of faster
 :math:`l_2, l_1` regression and randomized SVD.

     * JLT - Johnson–Lindenstrauss Transform
     * FJLT - Fast Johnson–Lindenstrauss Transform
-    * FJLTp - "FJLT plus", that is SFD as usual but with S an hashing matrix (CWT, MMT, ...)/OSNAP instead of just sampling.
     * CT - Cauchy Transform
-    * FCT - Fast Cauchy Transform
     * MMT - Meng-Mahoney Transform
     * CWT - Clarkson-Woodruff Transform
     * WZT - Woodruff-Zhang Transform
+    * SRFUT - Subsampled Randomized Fast Unitary Transform

+The following transforms are to be implemented soon:
+    * FJLTp - "FJLT plus", that is SFD as usual but with S an hashing matrix (CWT, MMT, ...)/OSNAP instead of just sampling.
+    * FCT - Fast Cauchy Transform
     * OSNAP - Oblivious Sparse Norm-Approximating Projection ( http://http://arxiv.org/abs/1211.1002)
-    * SRFUT - Subsampled Randomized Fast Unitary Transform
     * PPT - Pahm-Pagh Transform (fast sketching of polynomial kernel/tensor sketch,  http://www.itu.dk/people/pagh/papers/tensorsketch.pdf)
     * RKP - Random Kronecker Product ( http://nuit-blanche.blogspot.fr/2008/05/cs-new-cs-measurement-matrices-some.html)
     * RBT - Random Butterfly Transform ( http://hal.inria.fr/docs/00/72/40/59/PDF/RR-8043.pdf)